Ypertex/blog/content/articles/who-wins-poker-games/index.md

 In other words: More often than not, your **riskiest technology decisions are routinely taken by non-technological people**.
 So how important is it that they get your technology strategy?

 Let's take it one step further: The real test of any strategy is whether decision-makers apply it *under pressure*.
 It's the time when a strategy is most valuable.
-(After all, who needs a strategy when everything works out just great?)
+(After all, who needs a strategy when everything's going just fine anyway?)
 It's also those moments that prove if your strategy was clear and concise enough to remember even in stressful situations.

-{{<figure src="ab0ee437-2d45-4e22-ab47-5259da900c65">}}Imagine you're a kid in a maze looking for your parents.
-Your strategy is valuable only if you remember it in this stressful situation.{{</figure>}}
+{{<figure src="ab0ee437-2d45-4e22-ab47-5259da900c65">}}Imagine you're a kid in a maze.
+Whatever strategy you have been given beforehand: It's valuable only if you remember it in this stressful situation.{{</figure>}}

 **The real benchmark for your technology strategy** hence is: People without technological background who take the riskiest technological decisions under pressure need to understand and remember it.